ambianic/ambianic-docs/docs-md/legal/CONTRIBUTING.md

 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.
 Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.
+To expedite the review process, lease [keep PRs scoped down](https://www.netlify.com/blog/2020/03/31/how-to-scope-down-prs/) and [linked to specific issues](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue) they intend to close.

 ## Semantic Releases